 In addition to our efforts to develop safe, affordable housing, the HACP is also poised to move forward with efforts to assist the 20,000 Pittsburgh residents who currently reside in an HACP home or receive support through our voucher program.
+The Family Self-Sufficiency (FSS) program and other HACP resident initiatives are not limited to the Low Income Public Housing (LIPH) program.
+The resident initiatives, programs and services through FSS are for both the LIPH and Housing Choice Voucher (HCV) residents and include, but are not limited to: case management, linkages to services, employment, education and training.
 We provide our residents with the tools they need to become upwardly mobile and attain a higher quality of life.
 We provide training and employment opportunities to any HACP resident who is committed to achieving self-sufficiency.